Which Emotions Do Dogs Actually Experience?

 In recent times, science has progressed a long way beyond Descartes and we now understand that dogs have all of the same brain structures that produce emotions in humans.
 Dogs also have the same hormones and undergo the same chemical changes that humans do during emotional states.
 Dogs even have the hormone oxytocin, which, in humans, is involved with feeling love and affection for others.
 With the same neurology and chemistry that people have, it seems reasonable to suggest that dogs also have emotions that are similar to ours.
 However, it is important to not go overboard and immediately assume that the emotional ranges of dogs and humans are the same.

 To understand what dogs feel, we must turn to research that was done to explore the emotions of humans.
 Not all people have the full range of all possible emotions.
 In fact, at some points in your life, you did not have the full complement of emotions that you feel and express today.
 Research shows that infants and young children have a more limited range of emotions, but over time the child's emotions begin to differentiate and they come to be able to experience different and more complex emotional states.

 The complex social emotions, those which have elements that must be learned, don’t appear until late.
 Shame and pride take more than three years to appear, while guilt appears around six months after these.
-A child must be nearly four years of age before it feels contempt.
+A child must be nearly 4 years old before it feels contempt.